sharriet/003-CICD-python-hello-world/README.md

 This is a very simple CI/CD pipeline written with GitHub actions.

-You'll find the pipeline script in the workflows folder.
+You'll find the pipeline script in the .github/workflows folder.
 It consistes of 3 'jobs':
 + Build (build the app)
 + Test (run the test suite)
 + Deploy (deploy on Heroku)